george-githinji/tarasila/README.md

 # Tarasila

-This is a set of modules aimed at high performace parsing and manipulation of biological sequences
+This is a set of pre-alpha modules aimed at high performace parsing and manipulation of biological sequences using the D programming language

 ## Compiling tarasila